Betts, with another great grab, shows what Dodgers wanted

+“I feel like I did something good for the team, even though I hadn’t done too much with the bat,” Betts said Sunday.

-Betts knew what he had accomplished.
-Head raised and bobbing back and forth, mouth open wide as he screamed and face flush with emotion, he held the ball at his midsection and he took a few gallops toward the plate before joyfully throwing the ball back in.
+He knew what he had accomplished.
+Head raised and bobbing back and forth, mouth open wide as he screamed and face flush with emotion, he held the ball at his midsection and took a few gallops toward the plate before joyfully throwing the ball back in.

 “That’s a huge spark.
 That’s an unbelievable play by an unbelievable player in a big moment,” shortstop Corey Seager said.
 “That’s what you need to win baseball games at this time of year.”